-- The requirements of the programmers' model that all CoreSight components must conform to. - The requirements for topology detection that enable discovery of the component layout.
+- The requirements that all CoreSight components must conform to the programmers' model. - The requirements that enable discovery of the component layout for topology detection.

 For details of the visible component architecture, see Part B CoreSight Visible Component Architecture.

 A1.2.2 Reusable component architecture